chemgymrl/chemgymrl/lessons/lesson_markdown/lesson_1_extract.md

 ## Extraction Bench: Lesson 1
 ### Using a non-polar solute to extract a solute from water

-In this tutorial, I am going to walk you through how our environment works and hopefully give some insight into how an RL agent might interact with the envirionment.
+In this tutorial, we am going to walk you through how our environment works and hopefully give some insight into how an RL agent might interact with the envirionment.
 In this extraction we are going to be using oil to extract sodium and chlorine from water.
 We are going to be using this file `lessons/extraction_bench/oil_water.py` in order to interact with the environment and to try and achieve a high reward!